 Mary West: Exploring the American Canyon Trail

-American Canyon Trail is nicely shaded to beat the heat in summer.
-It’s where the mushrooms grow in thick moss carpets along the creek in winter.
+American Canyon Trail is where the mushrooms grow in thick moss carpets along the creek in winter.
 The variety of butterflies and wildflowers are worth the four-mile hike in spring.
 The color display in fall makes a return trip a must.

 The trail leads to a jungle like setting at the bottom with a flowing creek, boulders and hanging vines.